-Soon picking up Dan Torrance (McGregor), an alcoholic drifter who uses booze and drugs to not only help him forget the events of The Overlook and to dull his powers, but hitting rock bottom leads to him ending up the working an orderly in a hospice he starts using his shine to bring comfort to the residents before their deaths and acquiring the name Doctor Sleep, it’s here that through the power of telepathy he forms a bond with Abra, child with powers even greater than Danny’s and is forced to protect her when The True Knot is alerted to her significant powers.
+Soon picking up Dan Torrance (McGregor), an alcoholic drifter who uses booze and drugs to not only help him forget the events of The Overlook and to dull his powers, but hitting rock bottom leads to him ending up working as an orderly in a hospice he uses his shine to bring comfort to the residents before their deaths and gaining the name Doctor Sleep, it’s here that through the power of telepathy he forms a bond with Abra, child with powers even greater than Danny’s and is forced to protect her when The True Knot is alerted to her significant powers.

 This film total departure from The Shining‘s claustrophobic setting, with the film transporting back and forth across the US, which sadly makes Doctor Sleep feel less like a horror film and more like a dark superhero film, only returning to the scares once we are returned to The Overlook Hotel, but I don’t mind this so much as attempting to beat The Shinning at its own game would never have been likely to succeed.

 Doctor Sleep benefits and stands apart by having physical antagonists with more goals, rather than a man who is slowly losing grip with reality, while the brutal murder of a child is one of the film’s most hard-to-watch scenes, forcing me to look away more than once and reminding me of the torture scene in Megan is Missing.
 He may only be a minor character, but Jacob Tremblay does an excellent job in a very R-rated death.